 One of our favorite Wild Life figures is the Schleich Wolf.
-These beautifully detailed figurines encourage children to play and learn at the same time.
+These beautifully detailed figurines encourage children to play and learn simultaneously.

-Each Schleich wolf figurine is made with true craftsmanship and pride.
-They have an unparalleled attention to realistic scale and detailing. they are made with high quality materials and each is individually hand-painted.
+Schleich makes each wolf figurine with true craftsmanship and pride.
+They have unparalleled attention to realistic scale and detailing.
+You can expect high-quality materials, and each is individually hand-painted.

 Here are some great Schleich wolf figurines or sets that you can get today: